Parents, Friends & Family

 the RA needs assistance with a difficult issue.
 Other areas coordinated by the Hall Director are leadership opportunities like Hall

-Enrollment Access and Student Access (EMSA) Survey
+Enrollment Management and Student Access (EMSA) Survey

 Parent Customer Service Group: Parents interested in the results from the Enrollment Management and Student Access (EMSA) survey that was taken near the beginning of the academic year can view the feedback received.